prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 The user sync configuration options described in this section give publishers control over how adapters behave with respect to dropping pixels or scripts to cookie users with IDs.
 This practice is called "user syncing" because the aim is to let the bidders match IDs between their cookie space and the DSP's cookie space.
-There's a good reason for bidders to be doing this -- DSPs are more likely to bid on impressions where they know something about the history of a user.
+There's a good reason for bidders to be doing this -- DSPs are more likely to bid on impressions where they know something about the history of the user.
 However, there are also good reasons why publishers may want to control the use of these practices:

 - *Page performance*: Publishers may wish to move ad-related cookie work to much later in the page load after ads and content have loaded.